DevynCJohnson/Pybooster/README.md

 - To compile the C-modules for Python, type `make pylibc`.
 - To compile the Python scripts as byte-code, type `make byte`.
 - To compile the C-libraries, type `make lib`.
-- To compile everything, type `make all`.
+- To compile everything (except SWIG wrappers), type `make all`.
+- To compile SWIG wrappers, type `make wrappers`.
 - To generate the documentation, type `make doc`.
-- To remove the `-.o` files and temporary build files, type `make rmtmp`.
+- To remove the `*.o` files and temporary build files, type `make rmtmp`.
 - To remove all compiled files and temporary build files, type `make clean`.
 - To remove all generated files (but not documentation), type `make cleanall`.
 - To build the code for a Haswell system, type `make all ARCH=haswell`.